-An Eligible Developer is required to pay a deposit of $75,000 (USD) to the PMC with the submission of each project sponsor application.
+A project sponsor is required to pay a deposit of $75,000 (USD) to the PMC with the submission of each Project Sponsor Application.
 Instructions for payment will be included in the application.
-As noted before, if the Eligible Developers fails to pay the deposit by the bid window closing date, the application will be considered incomplete and will not be considered.
+As noted before, if the project sponsor fails to pay the deposit by the RFP response window closing date, the application will be considered incomplete and will not be considered.

 Reconciliation of Costs

-Within 90 days of notifying developers of its determination as to which bid was selected for a given project, the PMC will determine each project sponsor’s costs in evaluating the applications and selecting a developer for each project, and the PMC will refund or charge each project sponsor the difference between its costs and the application deposit.
+Within 90 days of notifying developers of its determination as to which proposal was selected for a given project, the PMC will determine each project sponsor’s costs in evaluating the applications and selecting a developer for each project, and the PMC will refund or charge each project sponsor the difference between its costs and the application deposit.
 If a refund is owed to the project sponsor, the refund shall include interest with such interest calculated in accordance with section 35.19a(a(2) of FERC’s regulations.
 Further, a description of the costs to which an application deposit was applied, how the costs were calculated, and an accounting of the costs will be provided to each project sponsor.
+Any costs incurred by the PMC to select a developer through the TDSP in excess of the application deposits collected from the project sponsors will be allocated back to the project sponsors in equal proportions.
+[Request review by TTF: this section and footnote 14.
+Would the TTF prefer to put the terms for billing for shortfalls in the tariff, and/or create a separate contract to fund differences between the application deposit and actual costs incurred for this process?]

 Opportunity for Collaboration

-Intentions to collaborate on RFP responses, in the form of a joint bid between an Eligible Developer and one or more non-qualified developers, must be made known in an Eligible Developer’s response to the RFI released for the purposes of identifying all Interested Developers for a given project selected in the Regional Plan for purposes of cost allocation.
-Non-qualified entities (i.e. entities that have not been identified as an Eligible Developer through the Developer Qualification Process) can participate with qualified entities (Eligible Developers) on a collaborative proposal if the qualified entity assumes the liability for the entire proposal team.
+Intentions to collaborate on RFP responses, in the form of a joint proposal between an Eligible Developer and one or more non-qualified developers, must be made known in an Eligible Developer’s response to the RFI released for the purposes of identifying all Interested Developers for a given project selected in the Regional Plan for purposes of cost allocation.
+Non-qualified entities (i.e. entities that have not been identified as an Eligible Developer through the Developer Qualification Process) can participate with qualified entities (Eligible Developers) on a collaborative proposal if the Eligible Developer assumes the liability for the entire proposal team.

-If two or more Eligible Developers wish to collaborate on a joint bid, they need not indicate their intention in their RFI response, so long as each Eligible Developer has individually responded to the RFI so as to enable the PMC to conduct a COI check against all Interested Developers and the potential IEs.
+If two or more Eligible Developers wish to collaborate on a joint proposal, they need not indicate their intention in their RFI response, so long as each Eligible Developer has individually responded to the RFI so as to enable the PMC to conduct a COI check against all Interested Developers and the potential IEs.

-In the event collaboration results in a joint bid between two or more of a project’s identified beneficiaries, the bid should explicitly state the benefit of the collaboration.
+In the event collaboration results in a joint proposal between two or more of a project’s identified beneficiaries, the proposal should explicitly state the benefit of the collaboration.
+[Request TTF review/revision of this statement based on anti-trust guidance.]

 Project Sponsor Application

-All Eligible Developers who have received the RFP for a project selected in the Regional Plan for purposes of cost allocation must submit a completed aaapplication form per the instructions provided in the PMC notice to the .d.
+All Eligible Developers who have received the RFP for a project selected in the Regional Plan for purposes of cost allocation must submit a completed Project Sponsor Application for each project the Eligible Developer wants to bid on.
+Instructions for submitting the application, including the deadline for submitting the application, will be contained in the RFP released by the PMC for a given project.
 The PMC will acknowledge receipt of the application to the project sponsor within five (5) days.

 Contents of Project Sponsor Applications